ericgolftourney/StoreLocatorPlus/readme.txt

 specified radius, enter your address, or select a city or country from the pulldown.
 Full admin panel data entry and management of stores from a few to a few thousand.

+Note: This is a premium plugin.
+See the FAQ for details about the license.

 = Features =